eddiemoore/angular-spotify/README.md

 ```

 ####Replace a Playlist’s Tracks
 Replace all the tracks in a playlist, overwriting its existing tracks.
 This powerful request can be useful for replacing tracks, re-ordering existing tracks, or clearing the playlist.
+Replacing tracks in a public playlist requires the ```playlist-modify-public``` scope.
+Replacing tracks in a private playlist requires the ```playlist-modify-private``` scope.
 ```javascript
 Spotify.replacePlaylistTracks('user_id', 'playlist_id', 'comma separated string or array of spotify track ids or uris');
 ```